 best practice complaints system in place.
 Advocacy groups Sustainability Groups Community Energy Groups Discussion on community energy and zero emissions targets.
 Potential for partnerships.
 Update / presentation on project Invitations to community events Community organisations Culcairn & Walla Walla Development Committees To understand the Project and be able to update their members.
 To participate in / benefit from Community Benefit Sharing Scheme.
-Update/presentation on project Invitations to community events Employment providers For detailed plan see Industry and Aboriginal Participation Plan To ensure Neoen is creating opportunities for local businesses to participate in the development of local renewable energy projects.
+Update/presentation on project including the Community Benefit Sharing Scheme Invitations to community events Employment providers For detailed plan see Industry and Aboriginal Participation Plan To ensure Neoen is creating opportunities for local businesses to participate in the development of local renewable energy projects.
 Pre-construction local business expression of interest Invitation to Local Employment & Supplier Networking session Natural resource management groups Landcare and other local groups that are involved in local conservation projects To ensure local NRM knowledge and resourcing is available to the project.
 To distribute information to members Update/presentation on project Invitations to community events Media Local and regional print, electronic and social media To understand the Project and be able to update their readers / viewers.
-Project
+Update on the project and invitations to community information sessions